nasa/prog_models/paper.md

 Often, software is written for an ad-hoc single prognostic application and cannot be transferred to others, or is limited in scope.
 A few related softwares are described here.
 Simantha is a discrete manufacturing system simulation package that simulates degradation, but it is limted to a Discrete-Time Markov Chain and doesn't include prognostic capabilities [@Simantha].
 Lifelines is a survival analysis tool that can be used for reliability analysis to establish fixed-interval maintenance schedules, a different problem than that solved by ProgPy [@davidson_pilon_cameron_2022_7329096].

-Lifelines is a python package for survival analysis.
-Survival analysis is typically an actuary tool, but it can also be used to model the distribution lifespan of machines.
-This is a reliability tool that helps with the establishment of fixed-interval maintenance schedules, a different problem than the online state estimation and prognostics of ProgPy

-Thus, there is a need for a foundational set of efficient tools to enable new PHM technologies.
+There is a need for a foundational set of efficient tools to enable new PHM technologies.

 ProgPy provides a set of support packages for individuals researching and developing prognostic technologies.
 ProgPy consists of three packages: prog_models, prog_algs, and prog_server. prog_models provides tools aiding the development, evaluation, simulation, and tuning of prognostic models, whether physics-based or data-driven. prog_models also supports downloading select relevant datasets [@Dataset_RWBattery] [@Dataset_CMAPPS]. prog_algs supports uncertainty representation, state estimation, prognostics, the evaluation and visualization of prognostic results, and the creation of new prognostic algorithms. prog_server is a Service-Oriented Architecture for prognostics and state estimation. prog_server is also distributed with a python client, prog_client.